Panoplosaurus: Classification

 The first phylogenetic analysis to include Panoplosaurus was that of Yuong-Nam Lee in 1996, where Panoplosaurus mirus, including both CMN 2759 and ROM 1215 nested next to Edmontonia, which included both E. longiceps and E. rugosidens, to the exclusion of all other nodosaurids.
 A similar union of Panoplosaurus and Edmontonia was recovered in 1998 by Jim Kirkland and colleagues, but the 2001 analysis of Carpenter instead recovered Edmontonia closest to Animantarx, while Panoplosaurus nested next to a clade of Sauropelta and Silvisaurus.
 The 2003 analysis of Robert Hill and colleagues resolved a group of Edmontonia and Animantarx, with Panoplosaurus as the sister taxon, and the analysis of Matthew Vickaryous et al. recovered Panoplosaurus and Edmontonia as sisters, though Animantarx was not analysed.
 Expansions on the analysis of Vickaryous and colleagues resolved the same clade of Panoplosaurus and Edmontonia with the additions of the nodosaurid Hungarosaurus, the ankylosaurid Crichtonsaurus benxiensis, the nodosaurid Struthiosaurus, and the supposed ankylosaurid Tatankacephalus.
 The next novel analysis was that of Richard Thompson and colleagues in 2012, combining previous ankylosaurian analyses into a single one to analyse both Nodosauridae and Ankylosauridae.
 Panoplosaurus was resolved next to Edmontonia, deep within an unresolved polytomy of all nodosaurids more derived than Animantarx, which included Niobrarasaurus, Nodosaurus, Pawpawsaurus, Sauropelta, Silvisaurus, Stegopelta, and Texasetes.
 In 2016, the phylogenetic analysis of Arbour and Currie initially meant to test the relationships of Ankylosauridae was expanded to include many of the nodosaurids known at the time, with Panoplosaurus limited to the holotype due to a lack of consensus about referred specimens.
-Following further modifications and expansions, Panoplosaurus was continually found within a group including Edmontonia and also at times Animantarx, Texasetes, Denversaurus (if considered separate from Edmontonia) and an unnamed ankylosaur from Argentina.
+Following further modifications and expansions, Panoplosaurus was continually found within a group including Edmontonia and also at times Animantarx, Texasetes, Denversaurus (if considered separate from Edmontonia) and Patagopelta.
 As a result of this consistent support, Daniel Madzia and colleagues decided to name the clade uniting all taxa closer to Panoplosaurus than Nodosaurus or Struthiosaurus, giving it the formal name Panoplosaurini, modifying the suffix -inae from previous uses as it was continually nested within the clade Nodosaurinae.
 The reference phylogeny for Panoplosaurini designated by Madzia and colleagues was that of Rivera-Sylva et al. (2018), which is a modified version of the Arbour and Currie analysis expanded to include the Mexican taxon Acantholipan.
-Their results can be seen below.
+Additional modifications to the analysis were done by Soto Acuña and colleagues in 2021 and 2024, with Panoplosaurus maintaining a position close to Edmontonia.
+Clades follow Madzia and colleagues.